quixio/quix-streams/docs/subscribe.md

 !!! tip

-	The conversions from [TimeseriesData](#timeseriesdata-format) to pandas DataFrame have an intrinsic cost overhead.
-For high-performance models using pandas DataFrame, you should use the `on_dataframe_received` callback provided by the library, which is optimized to do as few conversions as possible.
+	The conversions from [TimeseriesData](#timeseriesdata-format) to pandas `DataFrame` have an intrinsic cost overhead.
+For high-performance models using pandas `DataFrame`, you should use the `on_dataframe_received` callback provided by the library, which is optimized to do as few conversions as possible.

 ### Raw data format